AR-sieve Bootstrap for High-dimensional Time Series: Empirical application: Particulate matter concentration

 \section{Empirical application: Particulate matter concentration}

-We apply the proposed AR-sieve bootstrap methods on an empirical data set of high-dimensional time series.
-The raw data are observations of $\text{PM}_{10}$ particles in the air, collected on a half-hour basis in Graz, Austria, from 1 Oct.
-2010 to 31 Mar.
-2011. $\text{PM}_{10}$ particles represent a common type of air pollutant that can be found in smoke and dust with an aerodynamic diameter of less than $0.01$mm.
+We apply the proposed AR-sieve bootstrap method to a real data set.
+The raw data are observations of $\text{PM}_{10}$ particles in the air, collected on a half-hour basis in Graz, Austria, from 1 October 2010 to 31 March 2011.
+The particles $\text{PM}_{10}$ represent a common type of air pollutant that can be found in smoke and dust with an aerodynamic diameter of less than $0.01$mm.

-This data set has been studied by \citet{hormann_dynamic_2015} for topics of dynamic functional principal component analysis (FPCA) and by \citet{shang_bootstrap_2018} for comparisons of bootstrap methods for stationary functional time series.
-The original data are pre-processed by a square-root transformation to stabilise the variance and avoid heavy-tailed observations as directed by \citet{aue_prediction_2015} and \citet{hormann_dynamic_2015}.
-The square-root of $\text{PM}_{10}$ levels contained in a $48 \times 182$ matrix are then plotted in Figure \ref{1:f10} as high-dimensional time series over $182$ days with dimension of $48$ and in Figure \ref{1:f11} as $182$ repeats of $48$ half-hourly observations within each day.
-In general, the $\text{PM}_{10}$ concentration levels are relatively high in winters when the temperatures are low and the pollutants relating to daily life such as traffics and heating lack space to disperse in the atmosphere.
+This data set has been studied by \citet{hormann_dynamic_2015} for topics of dynamic functional principal component analysis (FPCA), by \cite{Shang17} for topics of dynamic updating, and by \citet{shang_bootstrap_2018} for comparisons of bootstrap methods for stationary functional time series.
+The original data are pre-processed by a square-root transformation to stabilize the variance and avoid heavy-tailed observations as directed by \citet{aue_prediction_2015} and \citet{hormann_dynamic_2015}.
+The square-root of $\text{PM}_{10}$ levels contained in a matrix $48 \times 182$ are then plotted in Figure~\ref{1:f10} as high-dimensional time series over $182$ days with the dimension of $48$ and in Figure~\ref{1:f11} as $182$ days of $48$ half-hourly observations within each day.
+In general, $\text{PM}_{10}$ concentration levels are relatively high in winter when temperatures are low and pollutants related to daily life, such as traffic and heating, lack space to disperse in the atmosphere.
 The day-to-day $\text{PM}_{10}$ levels in winter, therefore, are highly temporally dependent, while the half-hourly observations in each day experience similar patterns which are mainly related to people's day-to-day life and temperature.